rjohnsen/kringlecon-2022/docs/objectives/TolkienRing/windows_event_logs.md

 > The attacker ran the previous command against a file multiple times.
 What is the name of this file?

 **Query**

+Variable "foo" is still in the searchlight in this query.

 ```python
 q5df = df[ (df["DateOnly"] == pd.Timestamp("2022-12-24")) & (df["Category"].str.contains("foo", regex=True))].sort_values(by="DateTime", ascending=False)